 How Early Should You Get To The Airport?

-It’s one of the more divisive subjects of travel; just how early should you get to the airport?
+It’s one of travel's most divisive subjects; just how early should you get to the airport?

 Where are you flying to?

-Whether your journey is domestic or international greatly alters the timings of your airport arrival.
-A good rule is that an optimal arrival time at the airport is at least one hour in advance of domestic flights and at least two hours in advance of international ones.
-Both take into consideration potential bottlenecks at security, check-in times where stowed baggage is required and time taken to traverse the airport itself.
+Whether you're flying domestically or internationally greatly alters the timings of your airport arrival.
+A good guiding principle are check-in closure times: most domestic flights close check-in counters 30 minutes before departure and 60 minutes prior to international flight departures.
+Your arrival time at the airport should therefore be, at least one hour in advance of domestic flights and at least two hours in advance of international routes, with additional time advised to help cushion any unexpected delays such as potential bottlenecks at security, manual check-in that requires bag drop and time taken to traverse the airport itself.
+If it's an airport you're unfamiliar with, a further chunk of additional time should be factored in.
+(See below!)

 Read these helpful guidelines for when to arrive at the airport before domestic and international flights.